 Orlando's University of Central Florida Knights' men's and women's basketball teams play at Addition Financial Arena, (407) 823-6006, which seats more than 10,000.
 Nearby Winter Park's Rollins College also has men's and women's basketball teams; they play at Alfond Sports Center, (407) 646-2000.

-The Camping World Stadium hosts college football games, including the annual Camping World Bowl and the VRBO Citrus Bowl, (407) 440-5700.
+The Camping World Stadium hosts college football games, including the annual Cheez-It Bowl and the VRBO Citrus Bowl, (407) 440-5700.

 The Amway Center is once again home to arena football's Orlando Predators.
 The season runs mid-March to early August.

-SoccerHome to the Orlando City Lions as well as the Orlando Pride, a National Women's Soccer League expansion franchise, the new Exploria Stadium, 655 W. Church St., seats at least 25,500 fans.
-Orlando City B (OCB), a United Soccer League club, also plays home games at the new stadium in the Parramore neighborhood.
-For tickets phone (855) 675-2489.
+SoccerHome to the Orlando City Lions as well as the Orlando Pride, a National Women's Soccer League expansion franchise, the Exploria Stadium, 655 W. Church St., seats at least 25,500 fans; for tickets phone (855) 675-2489.
+Orlando City B (OCB), a United Soccer League club, plays home games at a 5,400-seat stadium in Osceola Heritage Park (1875 Silver Spur Ln.) in Kissimmee; phone (321) 697-3333 for Osceola Heritage Park.

 Jai-AlaiPlayed in only a few states, jai-alai is one of Orlando's most unusual offerings.
 The game is similar to handball, except the athletes field the ball not with their bare hands, but with a curved basket worn on one arm.
 Pari-mutuel betting adds to the excitement of this fast-paced sport at Orlando Jai-Alai & Race Book, (407) 339-6221, in Fern Park at 6405 US 17/92.
 The live jai-alai season in Orlando is February through April, although the facility is open year-round for televised jai-alai and racing events.
 The sport and facility aren't as popular as they once were, so expect small crowds in this 1960s facility.